August Wilhelm Schlegel: Published works by Schlegel

-Translation
+Translations by Schlegel

 Schlegel's Shakespeare translations have been often reprinted.
 The edition of 1871–72 was revised with Schlegel's manuscripts by Michael Bernays.
 See Bernays's Zur Entstehungsgeschichte des Schlegelschen Shakespeare (1872); Rudolph Genée, Schlegel und Shakespeare (1903).
 Schlegel also translated plays by Pedro Calderón de la Barca, such as La banda y flor, which became the basis for E. T. A. Hoffmann's 1807 singspiel Liebe und Eifersucht.

 A selection of the writings of both August Wilhelm and Friedrich Schlegel, edited by Oskar Walzel, will be found in Kürschner's Deutsche Nationalliteratur, 143 (1892).